Using Irregular Verbs

 Raymond had bitten into the muffin before Charise mentioned that it was her infamous chocolate-broccoli variety.

-Once Woody has written his essay for Mr. Stover, he plans to reward himself with a packet of Twinkies.
+Once Woody has written his essay for Professor Stover, he plans to reward himself with a hot fudge sundae.

-Cynthia might have slept better if she hadn't watched The Nightmare on Elm Street marathon on HBO.
+Cynthia might have slept better if she had avoided The Nightmare on Elm Street marathon.

-For regular verbs, knowing the distinction between the simple past and past participle is unnecessary because both are identical.
+For regular verbs, knowing the distinction between the simple past and past participle is unnecessary because both are identical, reliably ending in ed.

-Until the disapproving Mrs. Whitman elbowed Latoya in the ribs, the young girl had giggled without stop at the toilet paper streamer attached to Principal Clemens's shoe.
+Until the disapproving Daniela elbowed Latoya in the ribs, the young woman had giggled without stop at the toilet paper streamer attached to Professor Clemens's shoe.

 When you choose an irregular verb for a sentence, however, the simple past and past participle are often different, so you must know the distinction.